 Do you have classes on the holidays?

-The YMCA of Greater Brandywine does not offer swim lessons on the following holidays: Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
+The YMCA of Greater Brandywine does not offer swim lessons on the following holidays: New Year’s Day, Easter Day, Memorial Day, Juneteeth, July 4th, Labor Day, Thanksgiving, Black Friday, Christmas Eve, Christmas Day and New Year’s Eve.

 There are also certain breaks throughout the year for annual cleaning of the branch and staff training.